boltops-tools/lono/lib/lono/help/param/generate.md

 ## Example

-To generate CloudFormation json parameter files in the params folder to `output/params`:
+To generate CloudFormation json parameter files in the `output` folder:

     lono param generate